st0k3d/exdTrader/Business_Requirements.md

 o	When order type is a market order, symbol and qty are required

 3. Additional requirements
-a.
-Pressing send should
+-	Pressing send should;
-i.
-Add a 2 second delay when pressing send to populate the grid, show a progress indicator ii.	take the fields supplied and populate the data grid below the splitter
+-	Add a 2 second delay when pressing send to populate the grid, show a progress indicator
-b.
-Show a tooltip on the comment cell column showing its contents
+-	take the fields supplied and populate the data grid below the splitter
-c.
-Every 10th order submitted should fail – display an error to the user indicating a generic message saying the “Order time has elapsed”, with a single ‘Ok’ option
+-	Show a tooltip on the comment cell column showing its contents
-d.
-The ‘Last Updated Time’ updates when the order is submitted
+-	Every 10th order submitted should fail – display an error to the user indicating a generic message saying the “Order time has elapsed”, with a single ‘Ok’ option
-e.
-The Action column should render a
+-	The ‘Last Updated Time’ updates when the order is submitted
-i.
-Green background with white text when Action == ‘Buy’ ii.
-Red with white text when Action == ‘Sell’
+-	The Action column should render a Green background with white text when Action == ‘Buy’ Red with white text when Action == ‘Sell’